dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 ```

 ### Evaluator
-Evaluator is a tool that let's us not only looking at top level metrics (`RMSE`, `AUC`) but also looking at individual slices of the dataset and slices of features within the dataset.
+Evaluator is a tool that lets us not only looking at top-level metrics (`RMSE`, `AUC`) but also looking at individual slices of the dataset and slices of features within the dataset.
 Things like Fairness becomes very manageable with this component.

 ```python
 model_analyzer = Evaluator(